 Children feel safe and secure, they show excitement and thoroughly enjoy their play.
-They have a very strong sense of belonging and they are forming positive attachments with each other and staff.
+They have a strong sense of belonging and they are forming positive attachments with each other and staff.
 Children are very confident expressing themselves because they receive lots of attention from staff who genuinely consider and respect their wants and needs.
 Some children play together whilst others play independently, and others engage with a member of staff in their play.
-For example, some children thoroughly enjoyed making play dough together in the messy area whilst other children invited staff to have 'lunch' with them in the home and kitchen area.

-Children's behaviour is excellent and interactions between them are consistently positive.
-They enjoy talking to each other about what they are doing and the choices they are making.
-For example, children were telling each other which dinosaurs they were choosing to play with.
-Children interact extremely well with staff; they cooperate enthusiastically and listen to their requests.
-For example, the children went to wash their hands before snack when prompted by staff and waited patiently for their turn.
+Children's behaviour is good and interactions between them are mostly positive.
+Older children sometimes push boundaries when they want toys or resources that other children are playing.
+They are beginning to understand the importance of sharing and waiting their turn.
+Children interact well with staff; they cooperate enthusiastically and listen to their requests.
+For example, the children went to wash their hands after playing in the sand tray as it was time for lunch.

-Children are highly motivated, curious learners who are engaged in their play and learning for extended periods of time.
+Children are curious learners who are engaged in their play and learning for extended periods of time.
 They eagerly enjoy the wide range of real-life opportunities and experiences; confidently exploring the resources and using their imaginations.
-Staff encourage children to evaluate their activities and play and therefore children have an excellent feeling of achievement and high self-esteem.
-For example, when a child accidentally spilt some water, they proactively attempted to clean it up.
-Staff supported the child to use different materials to see what worked best.
-They praised the child who was extremely proud they had cleaned up by themselves.
+For example, a child enjoyed making cakes out of play dough whilst chatting to someone on the mobile phone which was held between their shoulder and chin.

-Children have excellent opportunities to develop their independence skills, enabling them to do things for themselves.
-For example, children enjoy choosing where they want to sit and serving themselves at snack time.
-They confidently clear their dishes independently when they have finished.
+Children have many opportunities to develop their independence skills, enabling them to do things for themselves.
+For example, children enjoy choosing where they want to sit at lunchtime and make attempts to put on their own coats and bags.